- The DNS server not responding error in Windows 10 will prevent you from browsing the Internet.

 - Open Command Prompt as administrator.

 netsh int ip reset

-- netsh winsock reset
+netsh winsock reset

-Solution 7 – Restart your modem
+7. Restart your modem

 Wait 30 seconds and press the power button again to turn it on.
-Wait until the modem turns on completely and check if the problem still persists.
+Wait until the modem turns on entirely and check if the problem persists.

-Solution 8 – Start your PC in Safe Mode
+8. Start your PC in Safe Mode

-- Open the Start Menu and click the Power button.
-Hold down the Shift key on your keyboard and click Restart.
+- Hold down the Shift key on your keyboard and click Restart.

-- You’ll see three options available.
-Choose Troubleshoot.
+- Choose Troubleshoot.

-- When your PC restarts you’ll see a list of options available.
+- When your PC restarts, you’ll see a list of options available.
 Select Safe Mode with Networking by pressing F5 on the keyboard.

 - Safe Mode will now start.

-Solution 9 – Disable Microsoft Virtual WiFi Miniport Adapter
+9. Disable Microsoft Virtual WiFi Miniport Adapter

 - Open Device Manager.